 Ivan Bibic returns to his Pittsburgh PA suburb after surviving a Japanse POW camp, causing regular nightmares.
 All the time he remained faithfully devoted to his childhood love, fellow ...
 See full summary »

-This is the story of a minister who's feeling unhappy in his marriage.
-Who then has an affair with a church employee, who is also married, and who also has affairs, and whose husband is unwilling to divorce her.
-One the day the minister's wife is found dead, in what appears to be an auto accident, but the highway patrolman who investigated the accident doesn't think that it's an accident but doesn't have enough evidence to justify an investigation.
+This is the story of a minister who's feeling unhappy in his marriage who then has an affair with a church employee, who is also married, and who also has affairs, and whose husband is unwilling to divorce her.
+One day the minister's wife is found dead, in what appears to be an auto accident, but the highway patrolman who investigated the accident doesn't think that it's an accident but doesn't have enough evidence to justify an investigation.
 Later, when the woman's husband is killed an investigation begins.
 Written by

 This is a pretty good TV true-crime murder show.
 Emporia, Kansas minister Tom Bird takes up an affair with his floozy secretary, played by JoBeth Williams.
 They pray that God will let them be together by getting rid of their spouses for them.
 When God doesn't cooperate, they decide to give God some help and murder their spouses.

 Keith Carradine is state trooper John Rule who investigates the auto "accident" in which Mrs. Bird is killed.
 He's not a homicide investigator but he knows accidents and is certain that this was no accident.
 Rule pushes and pushes his investigation and runs into bureaucratic stone walls.
 His superiors only get interested in re-opening the case when Williams' husband is murdered along a highway.